Castwilliams251/cwmerch_site/site/content/contact/_index.md

 <h3 class="f4 b lh-title mb2">How can I get…?</h3>

-You can also use the form below for any inquiries about coffee availability, monthly subscriptions and scheduling a 1-on-1 session with our baristas.
+You can also use the form below for any inquiries about A.I, availability, monthly subscriptions and scheduling a 1-on-1 session with our very own ChatBot for in depth requests.
 Don’t be shy, drop us a line!